aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You will notice in the request and response payloads below that the paragraphs are _arrays of strings_.
 This decision is motivated more for a learning opportunity than as a real-world scenario, and you're going to need to keep this in mind when building the backend.
 The challenge with this approach is we can't store an array of strings in a database field and joining to a `paragraphs` table isn't the database design we're going for.

 So to make this work, you need to do two things:
-- `JSON.stringify` the `paragraphs` property before saving it to the database, and
+- `JSON.stringify` the `paragraphs` property before saving it to the database
 - `JSON.parse` it after you get the value from the database, and before you send the response to the client

 You can do this in either the route, the database function, or in a separate _mapping_ module.
 A mapping module is the most appropriate place to do it (and to convert between snake_case and camelCase), but you can choose the route or database function if you don't want to create another module.